- University Bulletin

 - Frequently Asked Questions

-The Minor in Game Development is open to students of all majors at the Pennsylvania State University.
+Game development is a truly interdisciplinary field.
+The Minor in Game Development is designed to provide students with a strong background in the design and development of video games and is open to students of all majors at the Pennsylvania State University.
 These majors, in particular, work well with students of a particular interest:

 - Computer Science, Software Engineering: for students interested in the technicality of programming games.